bioinform-org/biohackeu22-bioinforming-paper/paper/paper.md

 **Exercise:** Use the BOLD system for DNA Barcoding to identify the species from the DNA sequences provided in FASTA format.

-The DNA sequences are from the C oxidase subunit 1 mitochondrial gene (COX1 or COI) which is highly efficient for species identification [@rodrigues2017].
+The DNA sequences are from the C oxidase subunit 1 mitochondrial gene (COX1 or COI) which is highly efficient for species identification.

 **Steps**:
 1. Open BOLD systems at https://www.boldsystems.org/index.php/IDS_IdentificationRequest, select the option "Species Level Barcode Records" and paste the FASTA sequence as shown in Figure 3.